wishwani/Faircorp_Frontend/README.md

 **Run Application**

+* Clone the repository from github
-* Use the command 'npm run serve'
+* Use the command 'npm run serve' in the terminal
 * Application is running in the 'http://localhost:8080/'